NVBC Bylaws

 To serve as a resource for accurate and up-to-date breast/chestfeeding information.

-4.02 Commitment to Diversity and Inclusion
+- Commitment to Diversity and Inclusion

 The Coalition recognizes that in order to meet its mission, all volunteers, members, and Board Members need and deserve to be mentored and sustained in collegial relationships that recognize the value of who they are, what they have been through and the biases that they are navigating in an effort to achieve health for themselves and their communities.

-leadership, membership and practices.
+The Coalition commits through policy, practice, and relationship to achieving equity in leadership, membership and practices.
 As such, the Coalition will continuously work to ensure that its mission is accomplished through an equity lens and practice that honors and promotes ethnic, cultural, and lived experience diversity, in part by acknowledging the presence and impact of racism, other forms of discrimination, and unconscious bias.
 The Coalition is committed to doing this through training, peer education, open dialogue, and evaluation, thereby creating an organization wherein people of color–and all other marginalized groups–can assert their experiences, perspectives, and needs with transparency and support from the Coalition.
 This provision will be enhanced by said transparency.
 In the process, the Coalition’s work is strengthened.

-4.03 Commitment to Professional Standards
+- Committment to Professional Standards

-Some members of the Coalition are certified as International Board Certified Lactation Consultants (“IBCLCs”).
-To that end, all member so certified must abide by the Code of Professional Conduct available on the International Board of Lactation Consultant Examiners website.
+Examiners website.
 Coalition members who are IBCLC-certified must keep apprised of any and all ongoing developments of the Code as it evolves over time.

 Article V. Membership

-5.02 Encouraging Membership
+5.02 - Encouraging Membership

-Representatives from the following areas will be encouraged to maintain membership: health care providers including hospital staff, private physicians, nurses, lactation consultants, health department personnel, dietitian and mental health professionals; social service providers; school personnel; La Leche League Leaders; home visitors; childbirth educators; peer counselors; breast/chestfeeding coordinators; community leaders and legislators; representatives of other community groups; and breast/chestfeeding women and individuals.
+health care providers including hospital staff, private physicians, nurses, lactation consultants, health department personnel, dietitian and mental health professionals; social service providers; school personnel; La Leche League Leaders; home visitors; childbirth educators; peer counselors; breast/chestfeeding coordinators; community leaders and legislators; representatives of other community groups; and breast/chestfeeding women and individuals.

-5.03 Membership Information
+5.03 - Membership Information

 Member information will be updated biannually.

-5.04 Non-Voting Member Status
+5.04 - Non-Voting Member Status

 Definition of “Non-Voting Member”: Those who wish to be involved in receiving information, participating in meetings, and sharing in the discussion of breast/chestfeeding issues in Nevada.